 In today’s world it’s hard to turn off outside distractions and cell phones for too long.
 I get that.
 But you can certainly leave business in the car for 45 minutes.

-I recommend starting every training session with a good ten-minute warm up (or more if you’re beat up) consisting of mobility drills and various activation exercises and stretches, a 45 minute strength training session and an optional ten-minute finisher consisting of sled work, jump rope, or sprints.
+I recommend starting every training session with a good ten-minute warm up (or more if you’re beat up) consisting of mobility drills and various activation exercises and stretches, a 30 minute strength training session and possibly an optional ten-minute finisher consisting of sled work, jump rope, or sprints.

 Get in, hit it hard and get out.